engineyard/ey-docs/pages/monitoring-intro.md

 can monitor on a per environment basis include: CPU usage, IO-Wait, Swap Used and Free Space.

-**Important:** If you are a paid support customer, having alerts and monitoring enabled for your environments allows our support team to proactively monitor your environments for abnormal activity.
+**Important!** If you are a paid support customer, having alerts and monitoring enabled for your environments allows our support team to proactively monitor your environments for abnormal activity.
 Be sure to enable monitoring for your environments as monitoring is disabled by default.

-**Important:** Monitoring and email alerts are disabled by default.
+**Important!** Monitoring and email alerts are disabled by default.

 ## Topics